 - And side effects of medications

-By definition, caregivers can thus help prevent malnutrition by addressing the main issues causing their loved ones to not eat.
-Here are some problems -and solutions- that may be preventing your patient from eating regularly and getting the right kind of nutrients on a daily basis:
+By definition, caregivers can help prevent malnutrition by addressing the main issues causing their loved ones not to eat or drink enough.
+Here are some problems that may be preventing your loved one from eating regularly and getting the right nutrition on a daily basis, followed by potential solutions:

 Loss of Appetite

 Loss of appetite may occur due to the side effects of medications, lack of movement or exercise, depression, constipation, difficulty swallowing, or even pain.
-Some strategies to encourage appetite may be as simple as addressing these issues, such as evaluating the side effects of the patient’s medications with their doctor, or getting your loved one moving with exercise with, for example, a daily walk.
+Some strategies to encourage appetite may be as simple as addressing these issues, such as evaluating the side effects of the person’s medications with their doctor, or getting your loved one moving and engaged in physical activity like taking a daily walk.
 Other ways to encourage appetite and the absorption of healthy nutrients include:

 - Preparing your loved one’s favorite meals